Teradata/python-driver/README.md

 `U`  | the TLS certificate status is unavailable
 `V`  | the TLS certificate status is valid
 `I`  | the TLS certificate status is invalid
-`PU` | sslca PEM file is unavailable for server certificate verification `PA` | server certificate was verified using sslca PEM file `PR` | server certificate was rejected using sslca PEM file
+`BU` | sslbase64 is unavailable for server certificate verification `BA` | server certificate was accepted by sslbase64 `BR` | server certificate was rejected by sslbase64 `PU` | sslca PEM file is unavailable for server certificate verification `PA` | server certificate was verified using sslca PEM file `PR` | server certificate was rejected using sslca PEM file